rapidexp/jquery-rapidform/README.md

     reutrn json_encode(array('relaod' => true));

 * errors:
-Associative array of a field name and the message.
+The associative array of a field name and the message.

+* alertSuccess, alertError:
+The message displayed at alert box.

 * reload:
 The true reloads a page.